taku-n/taku-n.github.io/content/posts/vrchat.md

 Press "Avatar".
 Set the place and press "Create".
 Press "Open Project".
-Save the scene as "scene.unity" in "Assets" directory.
+Save the scene as "scene.unity" in "Assets" directory by File -> Save.
 Import VRCQuestTools.
 Import lilToon.
 Import an avatar.